cloudnative-pg/cloudnative-pg/docs/src/installation_upgrade.md

 ### In-place updates of the instance manager

-By default, Cloud Native PostgreSQL issues a rolling update of the cluster every time the operator is updated.
+By default, CloudNativePG issues a rolling update of the cluster every time the operator is updated.
 The new instance manager shipped with the operator is added to each PostgreSQL pod via an init container.